mansour-ahmed/mansour.blog/static/content/posts/book-tidying-up/book-tidying-up.md

 ---
 slug: book-summary-the-life-changing-magic-of-tidying-up
-title: Book summary - The Life-Changing Magic of Tidying Up
+title: The Life-Changing Magic of Tidying Up - book summary
 date: 2019-01-21
 author: Ahmed Mansour
 keywords: marie, kondo, tidying up, book, summary, ahmed, mansour, japanese
 description: Summary of The Life-Changing Magic of Tidying Up - The Japanese Art of Decluttering and Organizing by Marie Kondo.
 ---

-## Book

 [The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing  - Marie Kondo](https://amzn.to/2W24w3t)

-## Rating: 8/10
+#### Rating: 8/10

 ## Short Summary